GeorgePreece/GeorgePreece.github.io/_posts/2022-01-28-dependency-injection.md

 ---
 # {{ page.title }}

-Dependency Injection (DI) is a technique to apply an _inversion of control_, where a client who wants to use a service should not create the service.
+Dependency Injection (DI) is a technique to apply an _inversion of control_, where a client who wants to use a service should not create it.
 Instead, an injector passes the service to the client.
 When used appropriately, DI comes with many benefits as it naturally lends itself towards the _separation of concerns_ design principle.

 ```
 +-----------+                                                       +---------+